Modifying Data with INSERT, UPDATE, DELETE

 D) Modify the table default -

-True or False: You can delete a course that still has enrollment records without additional steps.
+True or False: You can delete an order that still has order items without additional steps.

 A) True